gjmcn/data-cube-html/README.md

 * otherwise: before `posn` (in this case, `posn` should be a descendent of the target element).

-`elm`, `n` and `posn` are broadcast &mdash; each can be a singleton or have the same number of entries as the calling array.
+All arguments are broadcast &mdash; i.e. each argument can be a singleton or have the same number of entries as the calling array.

 Returns an array containing the new elements.